41 Pages Posted: 9 Sep 2010 Last revised: 11 Aug 2017

 In 2005, U.S. employers spent more than $500 billion on health insurance.
-I show how a firm's health capital investment depends on human capital, labor productivity, and firm size.
-Firms mitigate depreciation in human capital by investing in health to increase the productivity of human and physical capital.
-Using firm-level health insurance data, Ifind firms that have higher labor productivity and spend more on research and development invest more in health capital.
-Health capital investment positively affects firm value.
+I argue that firms invest in worker health to mitigate the depreciation in human capital that occurs when workers get sick, which increases the productivity of human and physical capital.
+Using firm-level health insurance data, Ifind firms that have higher labor productivity, spend more on research and development, and are larger invest more in health capital.Further, health capital investment positively affects firm value and overall productivity.
 To identify this effect, I instrument for insurance with state mandates and the number of persons covered by insurance contracts.

 Keywords: Human capital, health insurance, intangibles, investment, market valuation

 Suggested Citation: Suggested Citation